NxeGamingNetwork/OnsetTestbench/README.md

 # OnsetTestbench
-[WIP] An Onset script emulator to kind of test scripts before the release
+[WIP] An Onset script emulator to kind of test scripts before the release of the game.

 ## Usage
 Just run it (`java -jar OnsetTestbench-1.0.jar`) in your server folder.